Varadkar wants suspected Isis supporter Lisa Smith to return to Ireland

 Lisa Smith: ‘You can’t blame me for what the Islamic State done.
 I don’t hold the same beliefs as them.’
 Photograph: BBC

-Taoiseach Leo Varadkar has said he would like to see suspected Isis supporter Lisa Smith and her young daughter return to Ireland.
+Taoiseach Leo Varadkar has said he would like to see suspected Isis supporter Lisa Smith and her child return to Ireland.

 Ms Smith (37) is being held in the Al-Hawl displacement camp in Syria for the wives and children of Islamic State fighters.